proycon/flat/README.rst

 * `User Guide <http://flat.readthedocs.io/en/latest/user_guide.html>`_. - Explains how to use FLAT.

-Moreover, a screencast video has been created to show FLAT in action and offeran impression of its features:
+Moreover, a screencast video has been created to show FLAT in action and offer an impression of its features:

 * `FLAT Demonstration Video <https://www.youtube.com/watch?v=tYF6grtldVQ>`_.